 1. Demonstrate the Pancake Catch

-Emphasize that eyes must track the disc all the way into hands.
-Many beginners look away at the last moment and this causes most drops.
+Emphasize that eyes must track the disc all the way into the hands.
+Many beginners look away at the last moment, and this causes most drops.
 Encourage watching until they feel the disc between their palms.

 2. Add Movement to Catching